A Thoughtful Non-Toy Gift Guide: 31+ Gift Ideas for Children That Aren’t Toys

 Not only does this list keep growing, but there are more and more great no toy ideas being added in the comments, so definitely keep on reading once you get to the end of our list.
 Nourishing Joy has the best. readers. ever!

 Why give non-toy gifts at all?
-Why not natural, sustainable toys?
+Aren't natural, sustainable toys a great gift option?

 If your home is anything like mine, you've donated more than half your children's toys to your local thrift store and you still don't see the dent.